hhreina/company-home-page/README.md

-# company-home-page
+# Company Home Page
-a project for Codecademy full-stack engineer
+a project using flexbox for Codecademy full-stack engineer